 This region spans from Manitoulin Island in Lake Huron across the Great Sudbury Area and North Bay on Lake Nipissing up towards the James Bay shoreline.

 From Sault Ste.
-Marie in the north corner of Lake Huron, this area extends up the shoreline of Lake Superior and extends into the heart of Northern Ontario.
+Marie in the north corner of Lake Huron, this area extends up the shoreline of Lake Superior and into the heart of Northern Ontario.

-From Thunder Bay on the north shore of Lake Superior, Superior Country stretches into remote lakes and wilderness of Northern Ontario.
+From Thunder Bay on the north shore of Lake Superior, Superior Country stretches into the remote lakes and wilderness of Northern Ontario.

 This region encompasses the far northwest corner of Ontario and includes Kenora and Lake of the Woods.

-Other Places to Camp in Ontario
+Other places to camp in Ontario

 Whether you're looking for seasonal or year-round campgrounds in Ontario, you can also reserve your next camping spot at Ontario Parks, Conservation Areas and National Parks throughout the province.
-Check out various campsites where you can set your tent, RV trailer or enjoy roofed accommodation such as cabins, yurts and cottages.